MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/respond-machine-alerts.md

 The Action center will show the scan information and the device timeline will include a new event, reflecting that a scan action was submitted on the device.
 Microsoft Defender AV alerts will reflect any detections that surfaced during the scan.

 >[!NOTE]
->When triggering a scan using MDATP response action, Microsoft Defender antivirus 'ScanAvgCPULoadFactor' value still applies and limits the CPU impact of the scan.<br>
+>When triggering a scan using Microsoft Defender ATP response action, Microsoft Defender antivirus 'ScanAvgCPULoadFactor' value still applies and limits the CPU impact of the scan.<br>
 >If ScanAvgCPULoadFactor is not configured, the default value is a limit of 50% maximum CPU load during a scan.<br>
 >For more information, see [configure-advanced-scan-types-microsoft-defender-antivirus](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-antivirus/configure-advanced-scan-types-microsoft-defender-antivirus).